Ian Happ Player Props: Cubs vs. Padres

 Ian Happ At The Plate

-- Among the qualifying batters, he ranks 54th in batting average, while his on-base percentage ranks 15th and he is 93rd in slugging.
+- Among the qualifying hitters in MLB play, he ranks 61st in batting average, 15th in on-base percentage, and 105th in slugging.

-- Happ has driven in a run in 15 games this season (27.3%), including five games with more than one RBI (9.1%).
-He has also driven in three or more of his team's runs in three contests.
+- Happ has driven home a run in 15 games this season (26.8%), including more than one RBI in 8.9% of his games and producing three or more of his team's runs on three occasions..

-- He has scored in 29.1% of his games this season, with more than one run scored in 5.5%.
+- He has scored in 16 games this year (28.6%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.